 We’ll explore how intelligent automation differs from hyperautomation, the unique benefits each brings, and how businesses can decide which automation approach best aligns with their digital transformation strategy .

 What is Intelligent Automation (IA)?
-Intelligent Automation (IA) integrates artificial intelligence (AI) technologies with automation tools such as robotic process automation (RPA) to automate complex business processes.
-Unlike traditional RPA automation, IA not only automates repetitive tasks but also incorporates cognitive capabilities like machine learning, natural language processing , and computer vision.
+Intelligent automation integrates artificial intelligence technologies with automation tools such as robotic process automation to handle complex business processes that require cognitive capabilities.
+Unlike traditional rule-based automation that simply replicates repetitive keystrokes and clicks, intelligent automation incorporates machine learning for pattern recognition, natural language processing for understanding unstructured text, and computer vision for interpreting images and documents.

 Hyperautomation is designed for scalability and continuous process improvement, enabling businesses to adapt swiftly to changing market demands and operational complexities.